 A padded bandage may have been applied to the operated site.
-The goal of the bandage is to provide pressure to the surgical site to minimize swelling and improve patient comfort for 12-24 hours.
+The goal of the bandage is to provide pressure to the surgical site to minimize swelling and improve patient comfort for 3-5 days.
 If this bandage starts at the foot, please place a plastic baggy over the foot whenever you take your pet outside to prevent soiling of the bandage; remove when indoors.
-You may remove the bandage or return to your primary care clinic for removal the morning following surgery.
+You may remove the bandage or return to your primary care clinic for removal.
 If the bandage slips below the incision or becomes soiled or wet before this time, please remove it by simply cutting away one layer at a time (use caution, avoid skin); no need to replace unless otherwise directed.